minprog/platforms/django/lectures/sql/index.md

     SELECT * FROM users
     WHERE username = "harry"--" AND password = "12345";

-Because in this query the password checking has been commented out, the hacker can log into Harry’s account without knowing their password.
+Because in this query the password checking has been commented out, the hacker can log into Harry's account without knowing their password.
 To solve this problem, we can use:

 *   Escape characters to make sure SQL treats the input as plain text and not as SQL code.
-*   An abstraction layer on top of SQL which includes its own escape sequence, so we don’t have to write SQL queries ourselves.
+*   An abstraction layer on top of SQL which includes its own escape sequence, so we don't have to write SQL queries ourselves.

 <dl>